Time Out: Why it’s a problem and what to do instead

 A meltdown is a symptom of a nervous system under stress.
 The demands of the situation have exceeded your child’s ability to cope with it.
 Their fight or flight response has been triggered, and they are experiencing a big emotional reaction.
 This means they are no longer using their logical “thinking” brain – they are literally unable to access this area.
 Instead, they are using their more reactive “emotional brain”.

-The brain is overwhelmed, and it is unable to plan, reason, or make decisions.
+With emotions in charge, the brain is unable to plan, reason, or make decisions.
 It doesn’t think – it acts from a place of fear and dysregulation and your child has very little control over their actions during this time.
 Punishing them for something they have very little control over is not very useful.
 It adds further stress to an already overwhelmed brain.

 So let’s talk about ditching time outs.
 Here are the 3 main reasons to say goodbye to time outs for good: